chrisdeutsch/remote_lab/README.md

 session.
-This basically requires a tool to communicate audiovisually, which we choose to be Skype for it is commonplace and free, as well as a tool to substitute for whiteboard, which we choose to use a free simple web-based program called Whiteboardfox.
+This basically requires a tool to communicate audiovisually, which we choose to be Skype for it is commonplace and free, as well as a tool to substitute for whiteboard, which we choose to use a free simple web-based program called WhiteboardFox.

 In order to run this examination session as smooth as possible the following rules should be followed:

 * The whole setup should be tested before the time of examination, you can test it together with your partner.
 * Each lab member should be alone in a room, that is reasonably silent and well lit for tutors to be able to interact with you
 * The usual rules for cheating / plagiarism applies to remote examination as it